Creative State MI

 Contact Creative Many

-Hard copies of the report are available and can be ordered for a nominal fee to help cover printing and mailing costs.
-Requests for the report and for more information please contact Creative Many’s Director of Public Policy, Sarah Triplett at firstname.lastname@example.org or by phone at 517.599.7784.
+Every year, Creative Many distributes hard copies of the CSMI nonprofit report to more than 1,600 elected officials, community leaders, media outlets, participating organizations and many more.
+Additional hard copies of the report are also made available and can be ordered for a nominal fee to help cover printing and mailing costs.
+Requests for copies of the report can be made directly to Creative Many’s Director of Public Policy, Sarah Triplett at firstname.lastname@example.org.
+Find the Creative State Michigan reports online at www.creativemany.org/research.